cn0047/stash/ed/t.algorithms/tree.bst.md

 2. print node
 3. go to right child

-### DFS (Depth First Search) in binary tree

-1. print data
-2. visit left
-3. visit right

-### BFS (Breadth First Search) in binary tree
+### BFS/DFS (Breadth/Depth First Search) in binary tree

-1. print data
-2. visit left and right chilsd in 1 iteration
+@look: graph.md

-### Delete a node from binary search tree
+### Delete a node from Binary Search Tree

     Delete leaf node - just delete it.
-Delete node with 1 child - replace node with it's child.
+<br>Delete node with 1 child - replace node with it's child.
-Delete node with 2 childs - replace with node wich is minimum in right child.
+<br>Delete node with 2 childs - replace with node wich is minimum in right child.

 ### Print Root to Leaf Path with Given sum (K-Sum paths)